 So for those of you who’d like to digest this data with a little color, we’re going to give you a few quick steps to get this into a nice bar chart.

 Get your spending data ready

 In this example, we’ll start out by creating a pivot table to get our data for the chart.
 Again, the detailed instructions for that are here, but to recap you’ll select all the data on your transactions tab, open the Data menu from your Google Sheet and choose Pivot Table and choose to create a “new sheet” in your spreadsheet.

 From there you can set the rows to pull in the Categories and the columns to pull in the Month.
 The chart values will be the Amounts.

 Here’s where we’ll branch off from the original Monthly Spending Pivot Table blog post.

 You’ll likely want to add a couple filters to your pivot table.
 In this example I want to look at my spending for each month for only some of my categories, specifically the ones that are “living and fixed.”

 So, things like my cell phone bill, rent, health insurance, groceries, etc. In order to do this I’ll add a filter for “Category” and choose only the ones that I want to see right now.

-Next, I’ll want to add another filter so that I’m only looking at 2016 data.
-I’ve been using Tiller since 2015, and I don’t really care to see all my historical data, so I add a filter for the Month.
+Next, I’ll want to add another filter so that I’m only looking at 2020 data.
+I’ve been using Tiller since 2015, and I don’t really care to see all my historical data.
+I customized my sheet a little further so I have a Year column in my sheet.
+Then I can add a filter to only view 2020 transactions.

 Time to visualize your spending